CGI-SE-Trusted-Services/c2c-common/c2c-common/README.md

 See Javadoc and examples below for more detailed information.

-_Important_: In the current version there have been no proper interoperability testing of the signature of neither certificates or message data.
+_Important_: In the current version there have been no proper interoperability testing of the signature of neither certificates or message data and should be considered in a beta stage.
 The implementation has been done from the specification and no real data structures from another implementation have been available.

 # License
 The software is released under AGPL, see LICENSE.txt for more details.
 In order to get the software under a different licensing agreement please contact p.vendil (at) cgi.com